 Steve is a Berklee College graduate and has been a professional drummer and drum instructor forever.
 He toured with the Tommy Dorsey Orchestra and performed with singers Mel Torme, Maureen McGovern, Jack Jones, Hal Linden, Connie Stevens, and Eddie Fisher, to name a few.
 While living in LA, Steve recorded on jingles for Pepsi and Mountain Dew, and on TV shows such as Beverly Hills 90210 and Step By Step, and movie sound tracks for What's Your Number and Body Shot.
 Since moving back to Boston in 1997, Steve stays busy performing, recording and teaching.

 Marcia Macres - Vocals

 This spunky southern red-head grew up in a musical family of eight in Dallas, TX performing regularly in four-part harmony at church and local community events during her childhood.
 After moving to Boston in the late 80's, Marcia sang with local community choruses before branching out to lead vocalist for bands including The Jazz Punishers.
-She is also Co-Director of Chick Singer Night Boston, sings in her church choir and enjoys singing backup vocals for occasional tribute bands, including with a recent Steely Dan Tribute band at Berklee Performance Center.
-Marcia enjoys all genres of music including blues, country, classic rock, pop, etc. but her favorite genre to sing is jazz.
+She is also Co-Director of Chick Singer Night Boston, aoccasionally sings with The Groove Syndicate Band, and enjoys singing backup vocals for occasional bands, including with a Steely Dan Tribute band made up of faculty at Berklee Performance Center.
+Marcia enjoys all genres of music including soul, blues, bossa, R&B, classic rock, pop, country, etc. but her favorite genre to sing is jazz.
 Some of her influences include Ella Fitzgerald, Etta James, Sarah Vaughan, Diana Krall, Norah Jones, Rene Marie, Adele, B.B.
 King, Bonnie Raitt and more.